 What makes Cannondale stand out?

-My favourite thing is that they’ve always been an innovative brand.
-They never shy away from trying new stuff, which gets other people in the bike industry thinking about what’s possible.
+They’ve always been an innovative brand and never shy away from trying new stuff, which gets other people in the bike industry thinking about what’s possible.
 They pioneered high-end aluminum technology, and were early adopters of full suspension for mountain bikes and carbon fibre for road bikes.
 If it weren’t for companies like Cannondale pushing technology, leading the way and testing things outs, we’d be riding pretty boring bikes.

 - Topstone carbon and aluminum models for adventure, gravel riding and everything in between

-- … and the CAADX 105 Bike, which makes an excellent first cyclocross bike
+- CAADX 105 Bike, which makes an excellent first cyclocross bike

 - Habit carbon and aluminum bikes for trail riding